-When it comes to supporting users, proXPN is actually pretty solid, if a little less cutting edge than some other services.
+When it comes to supporting users, proXPN used to be quite OK.
 Most glaringly, they don’t provide live chat on their support site, which can often be the easiest way to resolve basic issues.

-Then again, their other support options are absolutely fine.
-The Support Center provides a wealth of information that’s relatively easy to sift through.
-It might look clunky, but it does the job, particularly for more in-depth technical queries.
+Then again, their other support options used to be absolutely fine.
+The Support Center provided a wealth of information that’s relatively easy to sift through.
+It looked clunky, but it did the job, particularly for more in-depth technical queries.

-Don’t be too off-put by the “tickets” system.
-The response times were fairly quick, and it’s easy to follow extended interactions with support staff.
+But their ticketing system worked well.
+The response times were fairly quick, and it was easy to follow extended interactions with support staff.

 Conclusion of the proXPN review

-Simple and easy to use and with a perfectly functional free package, proXPN VPN seems to get a lot right.
+Simple and easy to use, proXPN VPN seems to get a lot right.
 However, when you scratch beneath the surface, problems appear.
-Support is mixed, speeds aren’t amazing, security is patchy, and Netflix isn’t anywhere to be seen.
+Support is mixed or no-longer-existent, speeds aren’t amazing, security is patchy, and Netflix isn’t anywhere to be seen.

-If you’re into torrenting, it might be a good option, and the same applies for people who want a basic free VPN.
+If you’re into torrenting and not interested in getting the best price, it might be a decent option.
 But for higher-end users, proXPN doesn’t quite cut it.